brianhv/mainstagescripts/README.md

 Step 2: Install (optional)
 --------------------------

 Open the zip file you downloaded in step one and move the .pst file from it into `Music/Audio Music Apps/Plug-In Settings/Scripter` in your home directory.
-The Scripter directory may not exist yet; create it if it does.
+The Scripter directory may not exist yet; create it if it doesn't.

 Installing is recommended if you'll be using the script more than once.
 It makes it easier to activate the script by adding the script to a menu.